octocloudlabs/supercharge-docs/docs/morten/index.md

 ## LinkedIn Learning: A Practical Example of Codespaces for Hands-On Learning

-A major blocker for learning to code has been the often complex setup process just to get started.
-In many cases before you can start learning you have to configure the coding environment, install extensions, download and configure dependencies, and set up tools including previewers and code linters.
+A major blocker for learning to code has often been a complex setup process just to get started.
+In many cases before you can start learning, you have to configure the coding environment, install extensions, download and configure dependencies, and set up tools including previewers and code linters.

-LinkedIn Learning has spent the past 8 months developing new course types and learning modalities to lower these barriers and get learners straight to hands-on practice.
-In this part of the workshop we'll look at this methodology in more detail.
+LinkedIn Learning has spent the past one year developing new course types and learning modalities to lower these barriers and get learners straight to hands-on practice.
+In this part of the workshop, we'll look at this methodology in more detail.

-Our example is Angie Jones' course "Hands-On Instruction: Java," one of 50 new courses we are publishing today with Codespaces support.
+Our example is Angie Jones' course "Hands-On Instruction: Java," one of 50+ new courses we are publishing today with GitHub Codespaces support.

 If you have not already done so, please fork the [LinkedIn Learning repository](#) for this section of the workshop.